zifeng175mo/dynamo/CONTRIBUTING.md

 # Developer Certificate of Origin

-Triton Distributed is an open source product released under the Apache 2.0 license (see either
+Dynamo is an open source product released under the Apache 2.0 license (see either
 [the Apache site](https://www.apache.org/licenses/LICENSE-2.0) or the [LICENSE file](./LICENSE)).
 The Apache 2.0 license allows you